disosur/cin7-api-sdk/README.md

 # Cin7 Core API SDK

-A TypeScript SDK for the Cin7 Core API v2, providing a modern, modular interface for inventory management operations.
+An Unofficial TypeScript SDK for the Cin7 Core API v2, providing a modern, modular interface for inventory management operations.

 ## Features